Flexi Levels - Reorganise Sort and Group your Accounts

 GS03.png

-The newly created group element can be moved to either change the sort position it appears in, or drop it into another group.
-Left click on your mouse and drag the element.
+The newly created group (General Expenses) can be moved to either change the sort position it appears in, or drop it under another group.
+Left click on your mouse and drag it to the desired position.
 The highlighted box that follows the mouse pointer will show an icon graphic of a plus sign or an insertion icon to indicate the proposed action if you release the mouse button.

 GS04.png

-Below see the + icon graphic (plus sign) this adds the element to (or under) the highlighted group.
+The + icon graphic (plus sign) indicates it will add the new group to (or under) the highlighted group, see below:

 GS05.png